mykle1/MMM-PC-Stats/README.md

 Designed for PC boards running MM.
 Retrieves the CPU name, amount of total RAM and Free Ram, and identifies the CPU and the CPU load by percentage, per core/threads.
 Tested on ubuntu OS.
+Now it gets the temperature of each core of your processor

 ## Initial version.
 Expect more options.